Welcome to Our Blog on the Camino Portuguese

 Flowers along Camino Portuguese.

-The hike in to Rabacal seemed quite long but it was stunningly beautiful.
+The hike into Rabacal seemed quite long but it was stunningly beautiful.

 After Rabacal the trail took us into the country, through flooded vineyards and overgrown, grassy olive groves.
-As we followed a river we passed by a windmill, and stopped to enjoy the contrast of its white silo against the dark sky.
+As we followed a river we passed by a windmill and stopped to enjoy the contrast of its white silo against the dark sky.

 Windmill along Camino Portuguese Alvorge.